-These are the best of the best, and cover a range of different budgets.
+So these are the best of the best, and cover a range of different budgets.
 These will ensure that the shop they are placed in are going to be relatively dust-free.
 They are all small enough to ensure that they can be kept ‘out of the way’ while they are not in use.

-We will regularly update this website.
+So we will regularly update this website.
 We are always on the lookout for better dust collection products, so if we find something that exceeds the quality of the seven on this list (highly unlikely), it is guaranteed that we are going to include it for everybody to see.
 After all, the best dust collection system for small shop is going to make life a whole lot easier.

 Best Dust Collector for a Small Shop 2019

 Top 7 Best Dust Collection Systems for a Small Shop

 So what follows is what our editors genuinely believe are the best dust collection systems for a small shop.
 We have gone to great lengths to look at the plethora of different products on the market, and we are confident that any small workshop owner will be happy with any of the seven found on this list, although do bear in mind that each of them have been constructed for an ever so slightly different purpose.

 1. SHOP FOX W1727 Dust Collector

 Fox have a reputation in the machinery industry for constructing products which not only function to an incredibly high standard, but come in at an affordable price too.
 While this is a product which is likely going to be best-suited to the larger ‘small’ shops out there, it is easily going to be able to clear dust from the air anywhere with ease.
 In fact, using something like this will offer the cleanest possible workshop.